Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 For Developers Building AI Products

 Both offer open weights suitable for integration.
-Flux.1 Schnell's speed makes it ideal for real-time applications; Stable Diffusion's ecosystem offers more customization options.
+Flux 2 Klein's Apache 2.0 license and Flex's speed make it ideal for real-time applications; Stable Diffusion's ecosystem offers more customization options.

 Learn more: Our Building AI Agents with Node.js course covers integrating AI services into production applications.